yu22238/2023-group-12/README.md

 o Describe your game, what is based on, what makes it novel?

+Enter a world of excitement and intrigue with our 2-player game, which takes inspiration from the wildly popular online game Fireboy and Watergirl.
+Get ready to embark on an epic journey through a mystical forest temple, filled with intricate puzzles and thrilling adventure.

+With this game, players can look forward to testing their problem-solving skills as they work together to overcome obstacles and unlock new challenges.
+As they navigate through the twisting paths and hidden passageways of the temple, they'll need to utilize their unique strengths and collaborate with each other to reach their ultimate goal - escaping the temple together!
+With every level presenting new challenges and obstacles, players will need to stay on their toes and think quickly if they want to make it out in time.

+In a bid to survive the treacherous forest temple, the dynamic duo of Fireboy and Watergirl must heed one crucial rule: stay in their respective lanes!
+With Fireboy vulnerable to water and Watergirl equally susceptible to fire, the stakes are high as they navigate through the everchanging environment.
+However, escaping the temple is not the only aim of the game, players must also keep their eyes peeled for diamonds.
+Scattered throughout the temple, these precious gems serve as the key to success in the game.
+The more diamonds players collect, the higher their score will be at the end of the game.

 ## Requirements (15% ~750 words)

 o Use case diagrams, user stories.
 Early stages design.
 Ideation process.
 How did you decide as a team what to develop?